 With the prevalence of hot aisle/cold aisle in existing facilities, cold aisle containment seeks to leverage the arrangement.
 The cabinets, already loaded with equipment and likely secured to the floor, should not need to be moved or altered.
 The bulk of activity will center on the piece parts, which create the containment.
 They must be sized accordingly and attached firmly to the end of the rows and the tops of the enclosures.

 Hot Aisle Containment (HAC)

 The complexity of deployment depends on the facility.
-The actual server enclosure shouldn't change with regard to form and function.
-The HAC design, however, is predicated on the use of a row-based air conditioner, itself a newer product and not as established as perimeter CRAC units.
+The actual server enclosure shouldn’t change with regard to form and function.
+The HAC design, however, is predicated on the use of a row-based air conditioner.
 A new facility can plan this configuration from the outset.
 An existing facility with hot aisle/cold aisle in place would have to create ducting systems into a false ceiling or rework entire rows to incorporate the air conditioner.
 That work may involve the running of new chilled water pipes to the row location.

 For an existing space without the infrastructure or space to expand, there’s little recourse for using the already populated enclosures with close-coupled cooling.

 For those with the infrastructure and space, the efficiency gains for close-coupled cooling are compelling-most notably at the mechanical chiller plant and the potential for free cooling with water-side economizers.